TaDaa/vimade/README.md

           -- to create window-specific configurations
           -- see the `Tinting` section of the README for more details.
         },

-        -- Changes the real or theoretical background color. basebg can be used to give -- transparent terminals accurating dimming.
-See the 'Preparing a transparent terminal' -- section in the README.md for more info.
-        -- basebg = [23,23,23],
-        basebg = '',
         -- prevent a window or buffer from being styled.
 You blocklist = {
           default = {
             highlights = {
               laststatus_3 = function(win, active)
-                -- Global statusline, laststatus=3, is currently disabled as multiple windows take ownership -- of the StatusLine highlight (see #85). if vim.go.laststatus == 3 then
+                -- Global statusline, laststatus=3, is currently disabled as multiple windows take -- ownership of the StatusLine highlight (see #85). if vim.go.laststatus == 3 then
                     -- you can also return tables (e.g. {'StatusLine', 'StatusLineNC'}) return 'StatusLine'